csiro-data-school/python/_episodes/03-expressions.md

 ---
 title: "Expressions"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
+- "What are expressions"
+- "What are Operators"
-- "Key question (FIXME)"
+- ""
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand that types determine the type of operations that can be done on a value"
+- ""
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---